roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac and Three Separate Strangers ****** byNonStopFunGuy© The comment seemed to please her.
+The comment seemed to please her.
 "Mmm, well, if the boot fits?"
 She giggled, it was a reference to a movie line I didn't know at the time.
 (Google it and find out for yourself; it was something an 18 year old would know, from her childhood.)
 Keeping her big eyes on my face, she watched my reaction as her thin lips parted, and swallowed my throbbing peckerhead.
 Her mouth was velvety soft, warm too.
 She hummed against my penis, sucking my dick an inch or two into her high school mouth, her fist pumping slowly on my base.
 Salivating on my erection, she sucked more into her mouth, deeper, lavishing saliva over my shaft and warmly wrapping those lips around my married penis.

  "Oooh, fuck yeah, honey," I panted, pushing my hips forward, one of my hands on her small, blonde head, feeling her skull bobbing as she sucked me off, "suck my dick, you've got me so fucking hard!"